 Heart Lake is a massive glacial lake tucked away in Yellowstone National Park’s wilderness, where hikers are rewarded with isolation, solitude, and a completely wild landscape surrounding them for miles.
-At roughly 7.5 miles, it makes for a great day hike, and an even better overnight destination.
+At roughly 7.5 miles (one way), it makes for a great day hike, and an even better overnight destination.

 Heart Lake Trail Description